Discover Career Success by Uncovering the Secrets within Data

-The 36 credit hour, online Master of Science in Data Science program can be completed within two years, and students also have the option of choosing between two unique concentrations: Data Science for Computer Scientists and Data Science for Life Scientists.
+The 36 credit hour, online Master of Science in Data Science program can be completed within two years, and students also have the option of choosing between two unique concentrations: Computational Biology and Bioinformatics * and Computer Science.

 13-510 Mathematics for Data Scientists (3)

 Differentiation and integration of functions; basic matrix operations; linearization; linear and nonlinear optimization techniques; clustering and similarity measures, introduction to probability and statistics, basic computational algorithms.
 Includes frequent illustration of concepts using mathematical computation tools.

 - Solve practical discrete mathematics and calculus problems common in statistical learning theory.

 - Express linear models and related concepts in matrix algebra.

 - Explore functions that model non-linearities in the data.

 - Understand Bayesian theory used in common statistical learning applications.